Tag Archives: sacrifice

 And strong to save.

-Last year on Remembrance Day I was at home listening to the radio when the time came for the Two Minutes Silence. suddenly the radio itself went quiet.
+So here is how it came to be written.
+On Remembrance Day I was at home listening to the radio and when the time came for the Two Minutes Silence.
+Suddenly the radio itself went quiet.
 I had not moved to turn the dial or adjust the volume.
 There was something extraordinarily powerful about that deep silence from a ‘live’ radio, a sense that, alone in my kitchen, I was sharing the silence with millions.
-I stood for the two minutes, and then, suddenly, swiftly, almost involuntarily wrote this sonnet.
-Since I posted it last year, here, and on audioboo, it has become the single most viewed and heard, of all my posts, and strangely, looking at the ‘stats I have found that almost half of my total ‘views’ have been from Germany, something that I find strangely moving.
-You can hear the sonnet, as I recorded it on November 11th last year, minutes after having composed it, by clicking the ‘play’ button if it appears or clicking on the title.
+I stood for the two minutes, and then, suddenly, swiftly, almost involuntarily, wrote this sonnet.
+You can hear the sonnet, as I recorded it on November 11th some years ago, minutes after having composed it, by clicking on the title or the ‘play’button if it appears.

 The striking image above is ‘Poppy Day’ by Daliscar and the one below is ‘Silent Cross’ by Margot Krebs Neale